librenms/librenms/doc/Extensions/Applications.md

 ### FreeRADIUS
 The FreeRADIUS application extension requires that status_server be enabled in your FreeRADIUS config.
 For more information see: https://wiki.freeradius.org/config/Status

-You should note that status requests increment the FreeRADIUS requests and responses stats.
+You should note that status requests increment the FreeRADIUS request stats.
 So LibreNMS polls will ultimately be reflected in your stats/charts.

 1: Go to your FreeRADIUS configuration directory (usually /etc/raddb or /etc/freeradius).